Sharpe

 Cause and the Role of Weather and Climate

-Cause: The fire was ignited by dry thunderstorms (lightning strikes) that moved through the Oklahoma Panhandle on Friday night.
+Cause: The fire was ignited by dry thunderstorms and lightning strikes in the Oklahoma Panhandle before being pushed into Colorado.

-Weather and Climate: The Sharpe Fire is being heavily fueled by extreme fire weather and climate conditions.
-A combination of prolonged regional drought, recent dry thunderstorms, very low relative humidity, and sustained high winds (gusting over 35 mph) has created a highly volatile environment.
-These extreme conditions have exacerbated the fire's rapid spread across the state line and continue to pose severe challenges for containment.
+Weather and Climate: The Sharpe Fire was heavily fueled by extreme fire weather and climate conditions.
+A severe flash drought covering southeastern Colorado primed the plains for wildfire.
+This prolonged regional drought, combined with dry lightning, very low relative humidity, and sustained high winds, created a highly volatile environment that drove the fire's rapid and destructive spread.